matter-labs/zksync-web-era-docs/docs/dev/troubleshooting.md

 **Solution.** Please use the following link [https://zksync-v2-testnet.zkscan.io/](https://zksync-v2-testnet.zkscan.io).

+## My contract does not compile, due to an error with “cyclic dependencies”

+Unfortunately, some contracts have trouble to compile with our hardhat plugin.
+This is due to the contracts importing external dependencies.
+This happens to a small amount of contracts.
+We are currently working on resolving this issue.

 ## Wallet has no funds / Contract disappeared

 We are expected to update our testnet continuously, and so from time to time, we will need to do a re-genesis.
 This will cause the entire state to reset, and all deployed contracts will cease to exist.